balena-io-experimental/balena-sound/docs/01-getting-started.md

 If you are running into issues getting your balenaSound application running, please try the following:
 1. Check the [support and troubleshooting guide](../support) for common issues and how to resolve them.
+2. Take a look at our [architecture](https://sound.balenalabs.io/contributing/architecture/), [usage](https://sound.balenalabs.io/docs/usage), [device support](https://sound.balenalabs.io/docs/device-support/), [audio interfaces](https://sound.balenalabs.io/docs/audio-interfaces/) and [customization](https://sound.balenalabs.io/docs/customization) pages for setup info and tips on using balenaSound.
-2. Post in the [balenaSound forum](https://forums.balena.io/c/balenalabs/balenasound/85) for help from our growing community.
+3. Post in the [balenaSound forum](https://forums.balena.io/c/balenalabs/balenasound/85) for help from our growing community.
-3. Create an issue on the [balenaSound GitHub project](https://github.com/balenalabs/balena-sound/issues/new/choose) if you find your issue may be a problem with balenaSound.
+4. Create an issue on the [balenaSound GitHub project](https://github.com/balenalabs/balena-sound/issues/new/choose) if you find your issue may be a problem with balenaSound.